deepanman/pulp-fiction/scrum/challenges.md

 ## 4th challenge - Pressure

-The biggest problem with millienials is that , the task board stifles innovation, experimentaion and out of the box thinking.
+The biggest challenge for millienials is that , the task board stifles innovation, experimentaion and out of the box thinking.
 Task board now has refocussed thoughts on how to get rid of the task in the shortest time possible, the card on the board is a constant reminder to get it to done bucket